rse-standrewscs/python-binder-template/README.md

 - `LICENSE` file with copyright information and license details

+- `.gitignore` file which specifies which files and directories Git should ignore

 - `requirements.txt` with specified dependencies of your project

 - `postBuild` with additional steps needed after installation